sellout-tickets/Documentation/README.md

 - Twilio/Plivo
   - Twilio is the current texting integration for authentication purposes in the Sellout v2 platform.
 However, Sellout switched to Plivo in the new version as it was cheaper and allowed for more flexibility in what was sent.
 The plan now, is to use Plivo for marketing texts, QR code texts, event reminders, etc, and switch to Firebase texts for authentication in Purchase-portal checkout and Backstage account creation.
 Firebase allows for 10,000 free texts a month, adds a recaptcha for added security, and does not rate limit as bad.
 The Plivo integration should be completed for the upcoming release but the Firebase authentication is not fully finished.
 A working, but not cleaned up, version is present within the `feature/firebase-phone-auth` branch.
 It ws not built in the traditional Firebase way, so pay attention to what API's are being called and how things are being stored.
 - Mapbox
-  - Mapbox is used in backstage to provide a cool visualization heat map for where ticket buyers are purchasing their tickets based off of IP addresses fed into GeoJSON data
+  - Mapbox is used in backstage to provide a cool visualization heat map for where ticket buyers are purchasing their tickets based off of IP addresses fed into GeoJSON data.
 - IPstack
   - IPStack is used in the Purchase-portal to record the IP addresses of where people are buying tickets from.
 This data is then used to populate the heatmap and is stored for other analytics.
 - D3